matteobarbieri/libtcod-tutorial/MANUAL.md

 ### Time

 Time in the game flows in turns.
 The minimum amount of turns required for taking an action is **one** turn.
-As a reference, let's say that 20 turns are roughly equal to one second (so that quicker actions can be properly divided and require a smaller amount of turns to be completed).
+As a reference, let's say that 10 turns are roughly equal to one second (so that quicker actions can be properly divided and require a smaller amount of turns to be completed).

-Any action requires a given amount of time, for instance on a medium/light load moving one tile (while **walking** normally) takes 20 turns.
+Any action requires a given amount of time, for instance on a medium load moving one tile takes 10 turns.

 Non-combat action are usually interrupted (and items used in the process, if any, are lost).
 So maybe find a nice quite spot to tend to that wound ;)